tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [^4]: But what was God’s answer to him?
 I have left seven thousand for myself who have not bowed down to Baal.

-[^5] Kaya sa parehong paraan, may mga natitirang ding pinili ayon sa kagandahang-loob.
+[^5] Kaya sa parehong paraan, mayroon ding mga natitirang pinili ayon sa kaniyang kagandahang-loob.

 [^5]: In the same way, then, there is also at the present time a remnant chosen by grace.